PiSaucer/book-c-plus-plus/docs/Chapter1/GameOver/GameOver1.0/readme.md

 ```
 "Game Over!" is a *string*—a series of printable characters.
 Technically, it’s a *string literal*, meaning it’s literally the characters between the quotes.

-cout is an object, defined in the file iostream, that’s used to send data to the standard output stream.
+`cout` is an object, defined in the file `iostream`, that’s used to send data to the standard output stream.
 In most programs (including this one), the standard output stream simply means the console window on the computer screen.

-I use the *output operator* (<<) to send the string to cout.
+I use the *output operator* (<<) to send the string to `cout`.
 You can think of the output operator like a funnel; it takes whatever’s on the open side and funnels it to the pointy side.
 So the string is funneled to the standard output—the screen.

-I use std to prefix cout to tell the compiler that I mean cout from the standard library. std is a *namespace*.
+I use `std` to prefix `cout` to tell the compiler that I mean `cout` from the standard library. `std` is a *namespace*.
 You can think of a namespace like an area code of a phone number—it identifies the group to which something belongs.
 You prefix a namespace using the *scope resolution operator* (::).

-Finally, I send std::endl to the standard output. endl is defined in iostream and is also an object in the std namespace.
-Sending endl to the standard output acts like pressing the Enter key in the console window.
+Finally, I send `std::endl` to the standard output. `endl` is defined in `iostream` and is also an object in the std namespace.
+Sending `endl` to the standard output acts like pressing the Enter key in the console window.
 In fact, if I were to send another string to the console window, it would appear on the next line.

 I understand this might be a lot to take in, so check out Figure 1.3 for a visual representation of the relationship between all of the elements I’ve just described.